Glenside, Bristol: Bristol Lunatic Asylum

 By 1844, St Peter's Hospital for Pauper Lunatics, in what is now Castle Park, was overcrowded and not fit-for-purpose.
 Bristol Corporation therefore ordered a new hospital to be built outside of the city in Stapleton.
 Opened in 1861, Bristol Lunatic Asylum was designed by Henry Crisp and built next to the co-located Stapleton Work House (now Blackberry Hill Hospital).
+In the 1890s, photography of the patients was introduced as it was thought at the time to help with diagnoses.
+Recent research has revealed a recovery rate of around 46%.

 Beaufort War Hospital

 In 1914, the hospital was requisitioned by the War Office, renamed Beaufort War Hospital and 931 patients were transferred to other asylums in the West of England, with 45 patients remaining to work in the hospital grounds.
 The artist Stanley Spencer worked as a medical orderly at the Beaufort from 1915 to 1916.

 Glenside Hospital

 In 1919, following the cessation of hostilities, the hospital returned to its former mental health function.
 Some time before the Second World War it was named Glenside Mental Hospital, and with the NHS reforms – the Mental Health Act 1959 – it was renamed Glenside Hospital.
 In 1961, there were 1,012 patients.